 We are delighted to welcome back Yvonne Adele as our Conference MC, following our successful and highly engaging ‘Futureproofing Procurement’ Conference in 2019.
 To kick off the Conference, Yvonne will take us through house-keeping information and give a preview of the exciting speakers and activities we have planned!

-Procurement Australasia's CEO, Joe Arena, welcomes our valued delegates, speakers and sponsors to our 'Procure a Better World' Conference!
+Procurement Australia's CEO, Joe Arena, welcomes our valued delegates, speakers and sponsors to our 'Procure a Better World' Conference!

 Our delegates are welcome to help 'Procure a Better World' by participating in our all-day activity designed to fill a backpack for a child heading into foster care, kinship care or emergency accommodation.
 Did you know that 45,000 Australian children are in an out of home care placement such as foster care?
 There are around 4000 new placements each year in Victoria alone.

 Networking professionally can be a challenging proposition.
 The inherent awkwardness of the situation can result in people hanging back, potentially missing out on making valuable business connections because of shyness or wanting to avoid appearing too pushy.
 It is however, a wonderful opportunity to establish rapport and develop trusting, authentic and long-lasting relationships that are mutually beneficial.
 Although the end game is to create business opportunities, it is the focus on the relationship rather than the transaction that will deliver the best results.
 This session will highlight unique skills that can make networking not only a pleasurable experience but an invaluable part of your business practice.
 Procurement Professionals Networking Session – From Awkward to Awesome

 From here, we split into two break out sessions.

 Listen to a panel of Government Procurement Professionals answer some of the sector's toughest questions.
+This panel will be facilitated by Yvonne Adele.

 We are working hard to procure the best panel of speakers for the big day.
-Watch this space for announcements!Main Room

-We are working hard to procure the best speaker for the big day.
 Watch this space for announcements!

 Madeleine Taylor has 10 years of experience in procurement across a range of contexts – delivering procurement processes, designing and delivering procurement training for leading organisations across Australasia, and strategic procurement planning, governance and reporting.
 Madeleine will be sharing some of JLL’s key strategies along with her own experiences in her session focusing on Social Procurement.

 Sharon has over 20 years of experience in managing a wide range of projects in Australia and overseas.
 Sharon believes procurement and supply is intrinsically placed to be a real change agent and driver for the greater good.
 Issues such as modern-day slavery, sustainability and ethics are core not only for the profession but also for the wider society to address.

-The Procurement Australasia Awards aims to highlight the vital role procurement plays across public, private, not for profit, educational and NGOs sectors and at the same time recognises and rewards the work of outstanding procurement professionals, member organisations.
+The Procurement Australia Awards aims to highlight the vital role procurement plays across public, private, not for profit, educational and NGOs sectors and at the same time recognises and rewards the work of outstanding procurement professionals, member organisations.
 The nominations are called for across Australia.

 The Procurement Australia Scholarship, also known as the Paul James Everitt Procurement Australia Scholarship, is named in memory of Paul Everitt a former staff member of Procurement Australia, and a passionate, driven procurement executive, who tragically lost his life in October 2015.
 Procurement Australia has set aside the sum of $10,000 per year to award as a scholarship.The scholarship can be used for the development of a paper, overseas study or secondment, by an individual, a group or even a team.
 We also catch up with Todd Neeson, on his progress and future ambitions after winning the Scholarship in 2019.

 Carl leads the out-sourced energy category expert team for Procurement Australia, introducing Progressive Procurement portfolios and long-term renewable Power Purchase Agreements; as well as fixed price for fixed period tenders.
 He possesses extensive experience in the energy market after having joined the industry when deregulation began in Victoria in 1995.
 Over the years, Carl has been active in the wholesale market leading wholesale energy trading teams, and since 2003 has been advising large organisations in the management of energy procurement, cost and risk management.

 As the grandson of Nelson and Winnie Madikizela-Mandela, Zondwa Mandela has inherited the responsibility of continuing his grandparents lifelong pursuit of equality, human rights, equal opportunity and social justice.
 To this end, the Mandela Legacy Foundation was created to carry on these ideals and is charged with continuing to fight for these beliefs.
 For more than 10 years, the Mandela Legacy’s mission has been to develop solutions and partnerships that can improve the lives of South Africans.
 Right now, the need has never been greater.

-Conference MC, Yvonne Adele, and Procurement Australasia's CEO, Joe Arena, close out our 'Procure a Better World' Conference.
+Conference MC, Yvonne Adele, and Procurement Australia's CEO, Joe Arena, close out our 'Procure a Better World' Conference.

 While the main event has concluded, we welcome our valued delegates, speakers and sponsors to continue networking.

-Sponsors of the 2021 Conference
+Sponsors of the 2022 Conference